CharliePoole/statiq-site/input/status.md

   Tags are also used and generally apply within a single topic, although that is not a restriction.

-* Moved posts in my `It's the Tests` blog to this site under `Technical Posts` with the tag `It's the Tests` in addition to the subject tags they already had.
+* Moved all posts in my `It's the Tests` blog on `charliepoole.com` to this site under the `Technical Posts` topic with the tag `It's the Tests` in addition to the subject tags they already had.
 A few posts were dropped, mostly announcements of other articles, which will be moved here anyway.
 A notice has been posted on the old blog.

 * Added a `Site Status` page (this one).